BigEyeCue/BigEyeCue.github.io/README.md

 ## Welcome to my RV-10 build page!

-You can use the [editor on GitHub](https://github.com/BigEyeCue/BigEyeCue.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can [check out my workshop here](https://github.com/BigEyeCue/BigEyeCue.github.io/edit/main/Workshop.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.